-Since the inception of the HVAC component of the RMST, HVAC equipment distributors have provided sales data covering the first quarter of 1999 through the fourth quarter of 2003.
+Since the inception of the HVAC component of the RMST, HVAC equipment distributors have provided sales data covering the first quarter of 1999 through the fourth quarter of 2004.
 Distributors have provided Itron with data in two different basic formats, each having varying levels of detail.
 Some provided quarterly summary reports of sales segmented by predetermined efficiency ranges.
 Others provided line-item quarterly sales reports that included manufacturer model number, quantity, and date sold.

-After converting all data files into a common format, Itron linked efficiency parameters to each observation in the database using one of two methods.
-In cases where the distributor provided the manufacturer's model number, Itron merged efficiency characteristics from the California Energy Commission's (CEC's) appliance efficiency database to each observation in the sales data.
-When the team could not match efficiency parameters electronically to the provided model number, further investigation took place through the manufacturers' websites and/or by contacting the manufacturer directly.
+After converting all data files into a common format, Itron linked key efficiency parameters (i.e., SEER, EER, and AFUE) to each observation in the database using one of two methods.
+In cases where the distributor provided the manufacturer's model number, Itron merged efficiency characteristics from the California Energy Commission's (CEC's) Database of Energy Efficient Appliances to each observation in the sales data.
+In cases where the efficiency parameters could not be matched electronically to the provided model number (usually because of differences in model number formats and characters), Itron obtained the required data from manufacturers' websites or by contacting the manufacturer directly.
 In cases where distributor data were already grouped by equipment type and efficiency level, the project team used a table to attach the appropriate efficiencies to these units for analysis.

-After all observations in the HVAC database are assigned corresponding efficiency characteristics, Itron weights each observation to expand the sample data to represent the population of HVAC sales in California.
-This process resulted in a database of quarterly HVAC equipment sales from 1999 through 2003.
+After all observations in the HVAC database are assigned corresponding efficiency characteristics, Itron weights each observation to expand the sample data to represent the population of HVAC sales in California.10 This process resulted in a database of quarterly HVAC equipment sales from 1999 through 2004.